How Loud Should My Amplified Phone Be?

 Tuesday, 23 July 2019

 Navigating around our website, you'll probably notice that all of our amplified phones list their volume rating in decibels.
 This is useful if you know exactly what you're looking for – but what if you don't?
-In this article, we'll break down what our decibel rating systems really mean, and tell you the phone receiver volume you should be looking for to keep you connected with friends and family.
+In this article, we'll break down what our decibel rating systems really mean, and tell you the phone receiver volume you should be looking for.

 How Loud Is an Amplified Phone?

 Volume levels and decibels can be more complicated than you think.
 A volume rating in decibels is difficult to standardise, as it depends on the distance from which the measurement is taken, making it nearly impossible to compare a phone pressed up to your ear with a sound coming from a speaker across the room.
 To take the guesswork out of the process, we've created our own measurement scale to make it as easy as possible to compare our phones.
 Our phones are all marked with one of three symbols relating to their volume, as can be seen below:

 The three symbols above correspond to our three main volume categories, which are each suitable for a different level of hearing loss:

 Green (1.5 - 3 times louder than standard phones) - For Mild Hearing Loss: These phones are on the lower end of the amplified phone spectrum, but are still louder than most phones.